Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 How has your job of overseeing government surveillance evolved, and how would you measure progress?

 It has gotten even more challenging as the technology continues to advance.
-As I say, and I hope this is relevant, you had some measure of security because there were areas technology couldn’t get to in terms of violating your rights.
+As I say, you had some measure of security before because there were areas technology couldn’t get to in terms of violating your rights.
 Now technology can accomplish so much more intrusive data-privacy-violating activities that nobody thought about back then.
 The challenge is even greater.
-As I mentioned, there’s a handful of us, on both sides of the aisle, who spent a lot of time on it.
+There’s a handful of us, on both sides of the aisle, who’ve spent a lot of time on it.
 But I think there’s a lot of work to do.